 Family guides feature activity cards with images and easy-to-read explanations highlighting works from LACMA's permanent collection.
 The guide offers parents and caregivers simple questions to begin a dialogue about art with children between six and twelve years of age.
 Not all works of art featured in the Family Guide are currently on view.
 Your free copy to keep is available in English or Spanish at the Ticket Office.

 The art in LACMA’s collection comes from many parts of the world.
 Some of it was made recently, some was created more than 100 years ago, and some even thousands of years before that!
 Use the family-friendly activities in the LACMA Art Tote to learn more about specific works of art in LACMA’s galleries.
 Borrow one in English or Spanish from the Ticket Office today.

 Join us for free family and teen workshops, led by teaching artists from LACMA.
 Held at the following community venues and libraries: Los Angeles Public Libraries, Van Nuys, Watts, Los Feliz, and Vermont Square; County of Los Angeles Public Library, Compton; City of Torrance Public Library, Katy Geissert Civic Center; and Lueders Park Community Center.

 Ask the Children or Young Adult Librarian to confirm the dates and times of workshops or call 323-932-5812.

-Art Programs with the Community: LACMA On-Site is made possible through the Anna H. Bing Children's Art Endowment Fund.
-Additional support is provided by the City of Los Angeles Department of Cultural Affairs, the Dwight Stuart Youth Fund, the Goodwin Family Memorial Trust, The Employees Community Fund (ECF) of Boeing California, and the Louis and Harold Price Foundation.
+Art Programs with the Community: LACMA On-Site is made possible through the Anna H. Bing Children’s Art Endowment Fund.
+Additional support is provided by the City of Los Angeles, Department of Cultural Affairs, the Dwight Stuart Youth Fund, Dr. Stanley Wachs and Lisa Moriyama, the Goodwin Family Memorial Trust, the Louis and Harold Price Foundation, and The Employees Community Fund (ECF) of Boeing California.